FairwindsOps/rbac-manager/DESIGN.md

 ## pkg/controller

-This package contains the watchers of Namesapces and RbacDefinitions, which are the primary things that can be used to trigger rbac-manager actions.
+This package contains the watchers of Namespaces and RbacDefinitions, which are the primary things that can be used to trigger rbac-manager actions.

 ## pkg/reconciler/reconciler.go

-This contains the functions that reconcile Namespaces, ServiceAccounts, ClusterRoleBindings, RoleBindings, and OnwerReferences
+This contains the functions that reconcile Namespaces, ServiceAccounts, ClusterRoleBindings, RoleBindings, and OwnerReferences

 ## pkg/apis